 Athens was all protest art, the glow of the Acropolis at night, ancient ruins next to concrete apartment blocs, olive oil, homemade souvlaki, cold coffee, and nearly suffocating in an elevator with my husband and Greek colleague.
 Here’s a guide to surviving the Greek capital.

 Athens is hot.
 I’ve been here four times, always in the summer, and this is the first thing that comes to mind.
 It’s that kind of heat that feels like a weight on your back.
-The crowded, congested, sprawling, noisy city is home to nearly half the entire population of Greece, and outside of the remarkable ancient ruins of the downtown, there isn’t a lot of architectural beauty in the ubiquitous concrete apartment towers radiating out from the center, to the city limits and up to the horizon.
+The crowded, congested, sprawling, noisy city is home to nearly half the entire population of Greece, and outside of the remarkable ancient ruins of the downtown, there isn’t a lot of architectural beauty in the ubiquitous concrete apartment towers radiating out from the center, pushing past the city limits to the foothills of the mountains beyond.

 But first impressions can be deceiving, and Athens has a way of pulling you in, protecting you from the sun, and making you feel at home.
 The white marble of the city’s historic landmarks has an almost watery coolness to it, reflecting the heat back towards the sky, and the shaded tavernas, cloaked in garlands of wine leaves, offer relief from the midday sun.